 |

-can also plot the total shop use of shielding gas each month and divide it by the
+purchasing they can plot the total shop purchase of shielding gas each month and divide it by the

 Manufacturing Tools show a simple way to develop and use a 3